 In the past years, his abstracts focused on clarity and were done in balanced harmony.
 They belong to Minimalism to the extent of applying only red, gold, and black while celebrating the concept of space, contrast and balance.
 His lines, both continuous and broken, speak of unity over direction.
 But the transitions did not stop there, abstraction was eventually a hindrance.

 Realizing how mass produced abstracts are, he started to seek for an alternate perspective.
 By swinging the pendulum back into representational works, he resolved into presenting an inner landscape.
 The new attempts have become dreamy, surreal, expressive, bittersweet, narrative, hypnotic, loose and flowing, pondering.
-Lines in flourishes tie the composition with a subdued strength while the presentation balances on the verge of recognition.
+Lines in flourishes tie the composition of each piece.
+Lines of every kind became his palette - smudged, calligraphic, expressive, flourish, doodling, signature.

-He now resides in Edmonton as a local artist.
+He now resides in Edmonton.
 In 2017, he received the 150 in 150 award in the visual arts category and started showing his work at the Lotus Gallery.
 His artwork has been sold to private collectors in the U.S., Canada and Hong Kong over the years.

 From automatic scribbles on the right to a finished product on the left, I do not render to make the images, I find them with my eyes.
-Unlike other artists who seek a compromising whole as each work is developing, my compositions are finished within seconds, only to await for cognitive aesthetic logic to highlight.
-My years of drawing experience helps to make the most desirable choices along the way.
+Unlike other artists who seek a compromising whole as each work is developing, my compositions are finished within seconds, only to wait for cognitive aesthetic logic to highlight.
+My years of drawing experience show the most desirable choices along the way.